aeevered/elected-officials-data-acquisition/docs/README.md

 2. Aggregated Data from Academic and Other Organizations (MIT Election Lab, etc.)
 3. Additional internet search for information

 To determine the ranking in reliability, I would cross reference multiple sources, as well as rely on input from subject matter experts.
-In general, I would prioritize official website data and aggregated academic data as most reliable, though.
+In general, I would prioritize official website data and aggregated academic data as most reliable.

 ## Collection Approach

 For the collection of the data, a combination of approaches will be needed given the variety of data sources, including from PDF or html.

-For the initial extraction of the raw data, ETL pipelines would be built priimarily in python.
+For the initial extraction of the raw data, ETL pipelines would be built primarily in python.
 This data might already be structured, but the majority will likely be semi or unstructured.
 A tool like dbt or other data transformation tool would then be used to transform the data into a more structured, standardized data model for downstream analytics and use cases.

 The general pipelines would look like:
 Python extractors --> Object storage + warehouse load --> dbt / SQL transformations

 Also I would run the data collection in batch, since any real time data will likely not be needed.

-In each part of the collectin process, I would rely on AI tools where it made sense.
+In each part of the collection process, I would rely on AI tools where it made sense.
 For example, I would set up AI agents for discrete parts of the collection process.

 Examples might include: